Shweta0002/ML-winter-mentorship/README.md

       - Dictionary

-#### Task : Submitting problems on Hackerrank
+#### Task : Submitting problems on Hackerrank and submit links to your solutions

 ### WEEK 2

-- Quickstart to Python Libraries :
+ Quickstart to Python Libraries :

  1. NumPy: